FileFighter/filefighter.github.io/pages/2_reviews.md

 The links will be different for every page, taking you to our [github repository](https://github.com/FileFighter/filefighter.github.io/){:target="_blank"} and to the issues tab.
 For each page there will be a different issue where you can comment and discuss them.

-To give us general feedback, you can create a new issue in our [issues](https://github.com/FileFighter/filefighter.github.io/issues){:target="_blank"} tab and label it as "feedback" or go to <a href="https://github.com/FileFighter/filefighter.github.io/issues">issues</a> to see all the open and closed issues.
+To give us general feedback, you can create a new issue in our [issues](https://github.com/FileFighter/filefighter.github.io/issues){:target="_blank"} tab and label it as "feedback" or go to <a target="_blank" href="https://github.com/FileFighter/filefighter.github.io/issues">issues</a> to see all the open and closed issues.